kruulik/MARKABLE/README.md

 ```

 Open chrome dev-tools to see redux-logger updating the store.
+If something looks off initially, please do a hard-reload.

 ### About

 Bootstrapped using "Create React App".
 Additional packages include Redux, Node-SASS, and React Transition Group.
 The later was used only to experiment with animating multiple components at once; the effects are easily replicable by appending css classes.

 Images and data are fetched through pseudo-api-requests using a JSON file located in util/data.json
 All of the data comes through this file and nothing is hard-coded into place.